-On 19 March 2021, Quadgas MidCo Ltd disbursed £50m under its Revolving Credit Facility.
+On 19 March 2021, Quadgas MidCo Ltd, a subsidiary of Quadgas HoldCo Limited, disbursed £50m under its Revolving Credit Facility.
 The group continues to have at its disposal sufficient undrawn, committed borrowing facilities at competitive rates for the medium term.